 A simple example use might be to verify that a "first packet" was seen for a particular type of flow.
 A register cell would be allocated to the flow, initialized to "clear".
 When the protocol signalled a "first packet", the table would match on this value and update the flow's cell to "marked".
 Subsequent packets in the flow could would be mapped to the same cell; the current cell value would be stored in metadata for the packet and a subsequent table could check that the flow was marked as active.

 Register declarations are similar to those of meters and counters.
-Registers may be declared either with a width or with a header type layout.
+Registers are declared with a width attribute that indicates the bit-width of each instance of the register.

 '''

 register_declaration ::=

 register register_name {

-width_or_layout ;
+width_declaration ;

 [ direct_or_static ; ]

 [ instance_count : const_value ; ]

 [ attribute_list ; ]

 }

+width_declaration ::= width : const_value ;

+'''